ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

 potentially ambiguous and there is no further context available to the CMW consumer to decide.
-For example, this might be the case if the base media type is not profiled (e.g., `application/eat+cwt`), if the `value` field contains multiple different conceptual messages (e.g., `application/signed-corim+cbor`), or if the same profile identifier is shared by different conceptual messages.
+For example, this might be the case if the base media type is not profiled (e.g., `application/eat+cwt`), if the `value` field contains multiple conceptual messages with different types (e.g., `application/signed-corim+cbor`), or if the same profile identifier is shared by different conceptual messages.
 [^issue] https://github.com/thomas-fossati/draft-ftbs-rats-msg-wrap/issues/26